Be-Like/PopoutForm/README.md

 2. Make sure postgresql is installed on your computer
 3. Make sure yarn is installed on your computer

+4. Run the following commands to install the app
 ```
 gem install bundler
 bundle install